opengeos/leafmap/docs/index.md

 -   Perform geospatial analysis using WhiteboxTools and whiteboxgui.
 -   Create split-panel map and linked maps.
 -   Publish interactive maps with a single line of code.
+-   Download and display OpenStreetMap data with a single line of code.

 ## Demo